thedenisovan/thedenisovan/README.md

 ## 💫 About Me

 - 🔭 Currently learning **Node.js**
-- ⚙️ Focused on crafting clean, efficient, and scalable front-end systems
+- ⚙️ Focused on crafting clean, efficient, and scalable front-end systems (currently learning how to make websites alive with backend)
 - 💬 Open to questions — reach out via my **[LinkedIn](https://www.linkedin.com/in/dainis-dilevka-961a332b4/)**

 ---